How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 The Homesmart.sg Aqara A100 Smart Door lock is a mortise type:

-The August Wifi smart lock is a deadbolt type:
+The August Wifi smart lock (pictured) and the Aqara U100 is a deadbolt type:

 The Samsung SHS-2920 is a rim latch lock: